kammerje/jwst-kpi/README.md

 The most recent major update brings new functionality and simplified usage:
 * Both 2D cal and 3D calints data can now be processed.
 * There is a new trim frames step.
 It is possible to specify the center and the size of the trimmed frames.
-With this new step, the pipeline is now running in the following order: trim frames, fix bad pixels, recenter frames, window frames, extract kerphase, empirical uncertainties.
+With this new step, the pipeline is now running the steps in the following order: trim frames, fix bad pixels, recenter frames, window frames, extract kerphase, empirical uncertainties.
 * It is now possible to provide a list of good frames and extract the kernel phase only from those.
+* Improved pupil models and new pupil models for the NIRCam coronagraphy Lyot stops.
 * Improved diagnostic plots.
 * Improved file outputs.
 * Simplification of the code by always transforming input data to 3D calints data.